Φ

 Right Thought (sammā saṅkappa)

-→ Disciplined filter selection within the field
+→ Disciplined filter selection on the boundary

 Stoicism

-Prosoche — watchful attention
+Prosoche: watchful attention

-→ Monitoring field-state for distortion
+→ Monitoring boundary-state for distortion

 Desert Fathers